 The Department of Sociology offers a limited number of application fee waivers for qualified students.
 Applicants for whom the $125 application fee required by the School of Graduate Studies would be financially burdensome are eligible for the application fee waiver, including domestic and international applicants.
 Our fee waiver program is aimed at reducing barriers to application and encouraging students from a diverse range of backgrounds to consider our program.

-To request a fee waiver, please submit your CV and a copy of the School of Graduate Studies Financial Need Assessment Form (PDF) to firstname.lastname@example.org.
-Please indicate whether you are a domestic or international applicant.
-Requests for fee waivers must be received by November 15, 2021, and you will receive a response to your request no later than November 30.
+To request a fee waiver, please submit a Fee Waiver Form (PDF) to email@example.com.
+Request for fee waivers must be received by November 1.
+You will receive a response no later than November 30th.